Scientist profiles G-L

 Over the past 25 years, Dr. Geerts has developed and participated in clinical research in all aspects of thromboembolism, including epidemiology, diagnosis, treatment and prevention.
 His primary interest has been in the prevention of venous thromboembolism (VTE) in high-risk patients, especially following trauma.
 He has performed the most comprehensive, prospective study of the risks of venous thromboembolism in trauma patients and found that they are the highest-risk group for thromboembolism in hospitals.

-His current research interests extend to the implementation of knowledge about thromboembolism into clinical practice.
+His research interests extend to the implementation of knowledge about thromboembolism into clinical practice.

 Related News and Stories: